XaXtric7/GreenCart/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [MIT LICENSE](LICENSE) file for more details.

 ## Contact